dancasey-ie/django_soil_lab/README.md

 * Staff can mark the sample as "received" when it comes into the lab, through the 'Lab Portal' view, this processes is time stamped and the logged in staff member is recorded
 * Staff can upload the test results, through the 'Lab Portal' view, this processes is time stamped and the logged in staff member is recorded
 * Staff can view all samples and access the report with results displayed if the results are available
-* Sample report shows the sample details (including the postion on a google maps window), the results for each test is shows in a color coded table.
+* Sample report shows the sample details (including the position on a google maps window), the results for each test is shows in a color coded table.
 * Customer is emailed when an order is placed and when results are available
 * Pagination of tables in Your Portal
 * Filter of samples in Lab Portal

 __Future Features__

 * As admin I should be able to backup the database as .csv file.
 * Barcodes reflecting the sample reference will be printed on stickers which will be applied on each sample kit